bitsofinfo/helmfile-deploy/README.md

 **You may be asking... "where do all the other chart values come from??!"**

 Good question.
 Each application's helmfile *environment* can also declare its own `chartConfigs.appdeploy` and/or `chartConfigs.appconduits` sections.
-Here is where you can tailor `chartValues` for each app directly inline and even reference shared `baseValues` per chart for common configuration shared across many apps. `chartConfigs` blocks can be defined and/or overridden and supplemented at various levels all the way down to the `service` level.
+Here is where you can tailor `chartValues` for each app directly inline and even reference shared `baseValueSets` (that reference `availableBaseValueSets`) per chart for common configuration shared across many apps. `chartConfigs` blocks can be defined and/or overridden and supplemented at various levels all the way down to the `service` level.
 See examples [here](https://github.com/bitsofinfo/helmfile-deploy/blob/master/examples/environments/catapp/chartconfigs.yaml), [here](https://github.com/bitsofinfo/helmfile-deploy/blob/master/examples/statevalues/customized-chartconfigs.yaml), [here](https://github.com/bitsofinfo/helmfile-deploy/blob/master/examples/chartvalues/appdeploy/values/testapps/values.yaml) and [here](https://github.com/bitsofinfo/helmfile-deploy/blob/master/statevalues/000-globals.yaml).
 For more details on this see: https://github.com/bitsofinfo/helmfile-deploy/blob/master/statevalues/000-globals.yaml

 ## <a id="provide"></a>What does helmfile-deploy provide?